ConstantPark/Nerual-Network-Acceleration-1/README.md

 <p class="message">
   Hello!
-My name is Sang-Soo Park.
-I’m a Ph.D candidate student in Hanyang University.
-  This page includes my research area, project, and community info.
+This is a repository of the study "neural network acceleration"
 </p>

 ### Research Area